 The Insignia USB-C to USB-A adapter offers you a USB 3.0 connection and data transfer speeds of up to 5 GBs per second.
 Its short but flexible cable helps make connections easier in close quarters.

 With a USB 3.1 port, the AmazonBasics USB-C to USB-A adapter can give you the fastest data transfer speeds you can get, all while having a power output of 3A, making charging your device through your MacBook a breeze.

 Most adapters offer similar preformance

 There isn't a huge difference in USB-C adapters so any one you get will help out your best Mac.
 These days all the major manufacturers for these types of accessories have perfected their design and implementation, so you really can't go wrong with any option.
 Of course, if you want a lot more ports, you'll need to look on of the best USB-C ports instead.

-I would personally suggest the Aukey USB-C to USB-A Adapter because it comes in a pack of two.
+I would personally suggest the two-pack of the Anker USB-C to USB Adapter because you get two!.
 If you have the MacBook Air, this means you can have both of your USB-C ports working for you and your USB accessories, rather than only having the one.
 It just gives you more options if you need them.

 Of course, there is something to be said for the usefulness of a flexible cable on the adapter — like the one on the AmazonBasics USB-C to USB-A Adapter.
 If you have a tight space or your MacBook Pro is connected to a monitor, having that little extra length can make help you ensure the adapter works in the area you have.